Annadanaiah Puranik

 Annadanaiah (Annadanayya) Puranik (8 March 1928 – 20 October 2015), Indian writer, cultural activist, freedom fighter, modern vachanakara and an advocate.
 After Indian independence, he has served as an Advocate in state high court of Karnataka for five decades.
-He was also conferred the title Sahityaratna, for his contribution to Kannada literature and enormous contribution during in secretarial term with Kannada Sahitya Parishat.
+He was also conferred the title Sahityaratna, for his contribution to Kannada literature and enormous contribution during a secretarial term with Kannada Sahitya Parishat.